 We tested the radar detectors against a Redflex red light camera radar in nearby Scottsdale, Arizona.
 Learn more about how we tested the radar detectors.

-The GPS-enabled radar detector was found to be the only reliable defense against red light and speed cameras.
+The GPS-enabled radar detector was found to be the most reliable defense against red light and speed cameras.
 Protection against police radar and lasers helps to justify their higher tariff.

 We've tested the camera-detecting models from Escort and found some more likable than others.
-And all are priced above $500, leaving the lower price segments to Radenso and Uniden.
-View the recent test of these models.
+The one we've found the most effective is the Escort Redline 360c.

-Low price aside, we found nothing to recommend any of the license plate covers and other passive devices.
+Low price aside, we found little to recommend any of the license plate covers.
+Same for the photo sprays.
 A few of the plate covers seemed promising but none affected our cameras.
 And some are easy to spot, increasing the risk of being ticketed for an obscured license plate.

 The Photo Blocker spray is easily applied and comparatively inexpensive.
 But while it made some of our license plates very shiny, it had zero effect on the cameras.